Search

 Prover Architecture

 Katana uses the Agglayer CDK in CDK-opgeth-zkrollup configuration.
 This combines an OP-Succinct zk rollup base with Agglayer shared bridge interoperability.
 Both parts are verified in a single nested proof using the Succinct Sp1Verifier.
 This proof is called the pessimistic proof by Agglayer which contains 1) the bridge accounting proof proving only the secure accounting of the Agglayer shared bridge and can have 2) a reference to an ‘aggchain proof’, which can define additional programs to be proven.
-In the case of Katana, these are the op-succinct block range proofs as an aggregated proof proving the state transitions of the L2.
+In the case of Katana, these are the op-succinct block range proofs as an aggregated proof proving the state transitions of the L2, resulting in a full validity proof of L2 execution and agglayer bridge accounting.

 1. CDK-opgeth-zkrollup architecture